jknight/DotNet.Config/README.md

 * **Flexible**: Full support of multi-line configuration settings
 * **Glue it on**: features a unique "glue on" approach that applies configuration settings directly onto your class.
 * **Strong Typing**: It will automatically cast to your ints, strings, dates, enums.
 You can also load directly into generic lists - see the example below
-* **Unit Tested**: Includes a [unit tests](https://github.com/jknight/DotNet.Config/blob/master/DotNet.Config/UnitTests/TestAppSettings.cs) for [all configuration scenarios](https://github.com/jknight/DotNet.Config/blob/master/DotNet.Config/config.properties).
+* **Unit Tested**: Includes [unit tests](https://github.com/jknight/DotNet.Config/blob/master/DotNet.Config/UnitTests/TestAppSettings.cs) for [all configuration scenarios](https://github.com/jknight/DotNet.Config/blob/master/DotNet.Config/config.properties).

 ## Usage